shoppertrail/shoppertrail-uat-guide/README.md

    ![Logged In User TD Complete Screen](./Logged_In_User_Complete.jpg)

-4. **Expected:** Form loads, submission and points are tied to your user profile.
+4. **Expected:** Form loads, submission and points are tied to your logged in user profile.

 </details>